Construction careers offer college credit and high job placement opportunities without the debt

 Understand the skilled trades educational opportunities available within your region and begin to provide this information simultaneously with four year opportunities (i.e., apprenticeship or on-the-job-training).
 Participate in one of our educators’ informational events to learn more about the great opportunities that the construction industry has to offer…e-mail email@example.com

-If you would like to learn more about careers in construction for your students visit the Build Your Future website.
+If you would like to learn more about careers in construction for your students visit the Your Future Career website.

 - Attend one of our informative Workforce Development events with other teachers or guidance counselors.